The Vengeful Elephant, and Journalism's Clickshare Problem

 Murmu didn’t survive the trip, and her body was sent back the same day.

-As they took her body to be cremated that night, a pack of maybe a dozen elephants (presumably the same ones) came out of the forest.
-(One imagines this was triggered by simple geography and not personal vendettas.)
+As they took her body to be cremated that night, a pack of maybe a dozen elephants came out of the forest.
+(One imagines this was triggered by simple geography and not personal vendettas.
+The original elephant also may or may not have been part of this.)

 The villagers dropped Murmu’s body and fled.